Отслеживание прогресса доступно только для участников Premium!

 “In his cabin, George.”

-“Hush,” said the cook in a whisper and looked round again, “do you know what I have in this bag?”
+“Hush,” said the cook, looking around again.
+“Do you know what I have in this bag?”

 “Bread,” whispered somebody.

-“Bread is nothing,” said the cook, “there is something else in this bag that will help us to save1 the life of our Satan.”
+“Bread is nothing,” said the cook.
+“There’s something else in this bag that will save our Satan.”

 “What is it?
 What is it?” asked everybody.

-“As you know, I had to go to the port to buy some bread,” began the cook.
-“I had just bought the bread and left the shop when I suddenly saw a big black cat.
-It was sitting near the door of a house.
-The cat looked like our Satan, and I thought, “Let the captain throw this black cat overboard, instead of our Satan.
-So I caught the cat and quickly pushed it into the bag.”
+“As you know, I went to buy bread,” began the cook.
+“I had just left the shop when I suddenly saw a big black cat.
+It was sitting near a house door.
+The cat looked like our Satan, and I thought, ‘Let the captain throw this cat overboard instead of our Satan.’
+So I caught it and quickly pushed it into the bag.”

-“Good work, George,” said Sam, “but are you sure that your cat looks like Satan?”
+“Good work, George,” said Sam.
+“But are you sure your cat looks like Satan?”

-“We shall see,” said the cook and pulled the cat out of the bag.
-Somebody brought Satan and the sailors saw that there was no difference between these two cats.
+“We’ll see,” said the cook and pulled the cat out of the bag.
+Somebody brought Satan, and the sailors saw there was no difference between the two cats.

 “Very well,” cried Sam.
-“I’ll make some holes in the boy’s sea-chest and we shall keep our Satan there.”
+“I’ll make some holes in the boy’s sea chest and we’ll keep our Satan there.”

 The ship left London and was soon on the open sea.
-The new cat was sitting on the deck and was looking sadly at the sea waves.
+The new cat sat on deck and looked sadly at the sea waves.

-“What is the matter with Satan, captain?” asked the mate, who knew the sailors plans.
-“Do you see how sadly it looks at the sea waves?”
+“What’s the matter with Satan, captain?” asked the mate, who knew the sailors’ plan.
+“Do you see how sadly it looks at the sea?”

-“It will soon be IN the sea waves if the parrot dies,” answered the captain angrily.
+“It’ll soon be in the sea if the parrot dies,” answered the captain angrily.

 THE CAPTAIN SEES A GHOST

-Few hours later the captain came out of his cabin with the body of the dead parrot in his hands.
-The cat, who thought that the dead bird was for its dinner, walked behind the captain.
-Without a word, the captain threw the dead bird overboard, caught the poor cat and threw it overboard too.
-The sailors pretended to shout in protest and old Sam said,
+A few hours later the captain came out of his cabin with the body of the dead parrot in his hands.
+The cat, who thought the bird was for its dinner, followed him.
+Without a word, the captain threw the bird overboard, caught the poor cat and threw it overboard too.
+The sailors pretended to shout in protest, and old Sam said,

-The captain did not answer anything and went back to his cabin.
+The captain said nothing and went back to his cabin.

 Next day it was raining and a strong cold wind began to blow.
 The captain came up on deck, looked at the angry sea, and suddenly thought of old Sam’s words.

-At that moment Satan, who had run away from the sea-chest, came up on deck and was slowly walking towards the captain.
+At that moment Satan, who had escaped from the sea chest, came up on deck and slowly walked toward the captain.

-The sailors who were on deck thought that Satan was lost, but old Sam quickly caught the cat and put it under his coat.
-The captain heard the mewing of the cat and asked the mate, “Did you hear the mewing of a cat Dick?”
+The sailors thought Satan was lost, but old Sam quickly caught the cat and hid it under his coat.
+The captain heard the mewing and asked the mate, “Did you hear a cat, Dick?”

 “A cat, sir?” asked the mate.

-“No, sir, I did not hear anything,” said the mate, and at the same moment the cat under Sam’s coat mewed again.
+“No, sir, I didn’t hear anything,” said the mate — and at that moment the cat under Sam’s coat mewed again.

-“Do you hear it, Sam,” asked the captain.
+“Did you hear it, Sam?” asked the captain.

-“Hear what, sir?” asked Sam who was afraid to turn to the captain.
+“Hear what, sir?” asked Sam, afraid to turn around.

 “Did you hear mewing, Dick?” asked the captain again.

-“Well, sir, some sailors say that if somebody kills a black cat on board a ship, the cat may come back again as a ghost.
+“Well, sir, some sailors say that if someone kills a black cat on board, the cat might come back as a ghost.
 But I don’t believe it, of course,” laughed Dick.

 THE GHOST AGAIN

-The next day the captain did not hear the mewing of the cat and began to feel better.
+The next day the captain didn’t hear the cat and began to feel better.

-“It is all nonsense about the ghosts of black cats,” he thought.
-But, still, when night came, the captain was very glad that he was not alone on deck and was glad to talk with the sailor on duty.
+“It’s all nonsense about ghosts,” he thought.
+Still, when night came, he was glad not to be alone on deck and was happy to talk with the sailor on duty.

 It was two o’clock at night.
 The rain stopped, and the moon came out from behind the clouds.
-Satan, who had run away from the sea-chest again, came up on deck and sat down looking at the moon.
+Satan, who had escaped again, came on deck and sat looking at the moon.
 Satan mewed.

 “Ted,” shouted the captain, “did you mew?”